Mary Berry Parisienne Potatoes

 Instructions

-5. Heat clarified butter in a skillet over medium heat for about 2 minutes until hot.
+5. Heat clarified butter in a pan over medium heat.

 Keywords:Mary Berry Parisienne Potatoes